JaduPC/shopno-icon/README.md

- Nordzy Icon Theme
+ Shopno Icon Theme
 ======

 > [!NOTE]
-> This project was previously under the ownership of [@alvatip](https://github.com/alvatip), before retiring, and transferring the repository to me.
+> This project is forked from [Nordzy Icon Theme](https://github.com/MolassessLover/Nordzy-icon) under the ownership of [@molassess](https://github.com/MolassessLover).
 > The document below is a verbatim copy of what they had written under their ownership.

 <p align="center">